-I joined Ormiston Denes Academy from my local middle school over seven years ago and am amazed at how quickly the time has gone.
+I joined Ormiston Denes Academy from my local middle school over eight years ago and am amazed at how quickly the time has gone.

 My role as a Cover Co-ordinator is extremely busy but rewarding.
-Where lessons are covered there are high expectations that learning time is not lost and this is achieved through careful utilisation of our internal cover supervisors.
+When lessons are covered, there are high expectations that learning time is not lost and this is achieved through careful utilisation of our internal cover supervisors.
 I am responsible for their training and the quality of learning which takes place when they are required.
-Careful management of this team is essential to ensure we no longer use external agencies.
+Careful management of this team, including their well being, is essential to ensure we no longer use external agencies.
 No two days are ever the same!

-The staff are supportive and appreciative of the effort and work we put into lessons and this helps to make it a great place to work.
-The academy works constantly to make it a safe, positive learning environment, for all of our students and is always looking to move forward with new ideas and developments.
+The staff are supportive and appreciative of the effort and work we put into covering their lessons and this helps to make it a great place to work.
+The academy works constantly to make it a safe, positive learning environment for all of our students, and is always looking to move forward with new ideas and developments.